It can be a pain to live with the constant sneezing and the never ending runny nose that comes with having a pet when you’re allergic.

 Clean, clean, clean!

-This means sweeping hardwood floor and vacuuming the carpet a minimum of once a week.
-I would suggest getting rid of carpet completely, but let’s be real: most of the time that’s not an option, so a weekly vacuuming session is completely fine.
+Your pet’s fur will be a definite trigger for an allergic reaction, so you need to sweep the floor and vacuum the carpet a minimum of once a week.
+Getting rid of carpet completely would be great, but let’s be real: most of the time that’s not an option, so a weekly vacuuming session is completely fine.

 Look for a vacuum that is specifically designed to combat pet hair.
 These have special brushes that penetrate deep into the carpet to get rid of stubborn pet hair.